purarue/scramble-history/README.md

     --twistytimer ~/data/cubing/phone_twistytimer/* ~/data/cubing/cubers_io/* ~/data/cubing/manual.csv
 ```

-You can also create a config file at `~/.config/scramble_history.yaml` (location can be changed with the `SCRAMBLE_HISTORY_CONFIG` environment variable) which contains similar info, so you don't have to type it out every time:
+You can also create a config file at `~/.config/scramble_history/files.yaml` (config directory location can be changed with the `SCRAMBLE_HISTORY_CONFIG_DIR` environment variable) which contains similar info, so you don't have to type it out every time:

 ```yaml
 cstimer: